abyssDS/sfmlWiki/FAQ.md

 ### <a name="graphics-bounds"/>What is the difference between LocalBounds and GlobalBounds?

+To understand this, you will first need to understand the difference between the local and global coordinate systems.

+To make this easier to understand, consider you went for a walk in the woods.
+A friend calls you and and asks what you are doing.
+When you tell them you are walking through the woods, they suggest they join you so that you both can talk a bit as well.
+Obviously, a question that will eventually be asked is: "Where are you currently and where are you heading?"
+If you reply with: "I'm walking upstream along the river."
+They might tell you that they still have no idea where that is, since this woods is very large and there are multiple rivers that you could be walking along.
+You understand and instead tell them your current GPS coordinates and your current heading using a compass.

+What you initially told them is your position relative to the local coordinate system of the section of the woods you are in.
+In this section of the woods, there is only a single river and thus telling anyone else in the same section of the woods you are walking upstream is sufficient to let them know where you are.
+If you are outside of the woods, you have no choice but to use the global coordinate system, in this case, the WGS (GPS) coordinate system and heading.

+In SFML, drawable object coordinate systems follow the same principle.
+They can return their bounds both in their own local coordinate system as well as in the global coordinate system.
+The global coordinate system is typically the coordinate system of the RenderTarget that ends up drawing the object.

+Keeping this in mind, the local bounds of an object is always made up of a rectangle positioned at (0,0) _in the object's coordinate system_ and with a sufficient width and height to completely contain the object within it.

+Another important thing to remember is: __In SFML, the bounds of an object are always expressed as an axis-aligned bounding box (AABB).__ This is true even after rotating an object.

+The global bounds of an object is simply the local bounds rectangle transformed by the object's stored transformation.
+If the object itself is not positioned at (0,0) in the global coordinate system, its position offset will be the global bounding rectangle's position.
+Now for the tricky part: __Rotation__.
+If you want to understand how the width and height of the global bounds of a rotated object are computed, you have to imagine the local bounding rectangle as 4 points.
+These 4 points are rotated by the stored rotation in the object's transform.
+The final position of those points are then used to compute the new AABB that will contain all 4 of those rotated points.
+If the object is not rotated in multiples of right-angles, following what was just explained, the global bounds of the object will almost always be larger than the local bounds of the object.
+If this is hard to imagine, you can try drawing a rectangle on a sheet of paper, rotating it and drawing the new AABB around it after it is rotated.

 ### <a name="graphics-low-fps"/>My FPS is very low when running my application.

 First thing is first, check that the FPS value isn't constantly hovering around _certain_ special values (60, 75, 80, 144, etc.).
 If it does hover around those values no matter what you do, it is very likely that it is being artificially limited _somewhere_.
 Double check that there are no such limitations before proceeding to the next steps.